5 Chic Holiday Décor Ideas To Get You Excited About Decorating

 Do you prefer a more minimalistic approach to Christmas decorating?
 Or are you on team Clark Griswold (from the movie Christmas Vacation)…the bigger and brighter the better?
 This year, I’m planning on a more neutral and minimal décor approach – a chic and classy Christmas!
 With my kids being older, I’m really drawn to simple but elegant décor that feels warm, seasonal and merry but not overdone!
 I’m sharing some of my favorite finds and easy decorating tips to get in the spirit!
 Keep scrolling for some simple tips below…

 OK, what is your FAVORITE holiday tradition?
-Traditions are such a special part of this magical time of year and I’d love to hear what you and your family do to make it special.
-Please leave me a comment below!
+Traditions are such a special part of this magical time of year and we’d love to hear what you and your family do to make it special.
+Please leave a comment below!

 If you haven’t already, be sure to sign up for our newsletter here so you can receive blog posts directly to your inbox and gain access to our style resources and exclusive content!